 What would happen if the next big tornado struck on a Sunday morning?
 Would your church family know what to do?
-Do you want to inform your congregation on disaster readiness?
-Teach your house of worship the importance of being ready if a natural or man-made disaster strikes?
-If so, then join others as we prepare for ReadySunday!
+Do you want to inform your congregation on disaster readiness and teach your house of worship the importance of being ready if a natural or man-made disaster strikes?
+If so, join us and other faith-based organizations as we prepare for ReadySunday!

 The ReadySunday program takes place annually during National Preparedness Month.
 Churches around the state come together to recognize ReadySunday and to provide information to their congregations about how to be prepared.